marcinwalczak2/HTML-Doc-Scanner/README.md

 > **_NOTE:_** If installing Python for the first time, make sure you select the __Add Python 3.7 to PATH__ checkbox.

 Install Docscanner by running the following in your Command Prompt terminal:
-`pip install doc-scanner`
+`pip install docscanner`

 ## Using Docscanner
-1. Initiate Docscanner by running the following in your Command Prompt terminal:
+1. Start Docscanner by running the following in your Command Prompt terminal:
-`python docscanner.py`
+`docscanner`
 You will be prompted with the following:
 `Use default csv file of forbidden phrases? (respond Y or N): `
 2. Choose whether to use the default _.csv_ file or to add a custom path: